 Southport to Crosby

 At 21 miles this is one of the longest cycle routes in the area.
 The cycle route passes through the lovely Ainsdale National Nature Reserve, through Formby and Hightown to Crosby for spectacular views of the 'Iron Men'.
-Why not hire a bike from the hire centre at Southport Station as bikes can be taken free of charge on Merseyrail trains.
+Why not hire a bike from the hire centre at the Eco Centre as bikes can be taken free of charge on Merseyrail trains.
 Hire costs for the bikes are £6 for up to 4 hours or £10 for the full day.

 From Southport Station travel south to Crosby and alight the train at Waterloo Station, as you exit the station turn left and ride down South Road towards the sea.
 From here you can ride along the coast and have spectacular views of the Anthony Gormley statues, 'Another Place', or the Iron Men as they are popularly referred to.